 If your boss is the harasser, pursuing a sexual harassment lawsuit may be easier, but you still face challenges.
 Remember to keep all evidence of sexual harassment, including all texts, emails, Facebook, Twitter or Instagram activity.
 This information will help your sexual harassment attorneys build a stronger sexual harassment case for you.

 If you believe someone is asking for your personal mobile number for unscrupulous reasons, stand your ground and refuse.
 Supervisors may offer their cell phone number for completely legitimate reasons — to contact him or her in case of emergency, by example — so do not automatically assume their intentions are illicit.
 However, if the nature of the conversations turns inappropriate, let the other person the behavior is unwelcome.

 The sexual harassment attorneys at the Derek Smith Law Group, PLLC handles a multitude of cases that involve sexual harassment in New York City.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 877.469.5297 or complete or contact us form on this page.
+For further information, please feel free to call us at 212-587-0760 for a free consultation.

 - How Employees Can Take Paid Leave While Schools Are Closed - September 14, 2020